For any questions after buying your home, you should first contact the registered social landlord or local council who handled the sale.

 If you want to increase your share, you have to increase it by at least 5% in a year.

-In most cases, you'll be able to increase your share all the way up to 100%, meaning the Scottish Government no longer has a share in your home and won't be due any money if you decide to sell it.
+In most cases, you'll be able to increase your share all the way up to 100%, meaning the Scottish Government no longer has a share in your home and will not be due any money if you decide to sell it.

 If you want to buy a bigger share of your home, you'll have to pay all the valuation and legal costs as well as the administration costs of the organisation that will handle your request.